The Big Guns (professional wrestling): Osaka Pro Wrestling (2011–2013)

-All Japan Pro Wrestling (2014–present)
+All Japan Pro Wrestling (2014–2022)

 On March 28 Zeus and The Bodyguard made their debut in All Japan Pro Wrestling (AJPW) by defeating Menso re-Oyaji and Sushi.
 On May 16 Zeus and The Bodyguard had an opportunity for the World Tag Team Championship but they lost to the defending champions Evolution (Joe Doering and Suwama.
 They also participated in the 2014 Ōdō Tournament but Zeus was eliminated at the second round by the eventual winner of the tournament Go Shiozaki and Bodyguard lost at the first round against Takao Omori.
 In addition, Zeus and The Bodyguard participated at the 2014 World's Strongest Tag Determination League but failed to win the World Tag Team Championship.

-On January 12, 2015 Zeus defeated Kenso to become the number 1 contender for the Triple Crown Heavyweight Championship.
+On January 12, 2015, Zeus defeated Kenso to become the number 1 contender for the Triple Crown Heavyweight Championship.
 On February 7 Zeus failed to capture the Triple Crown Heavyweight tile from Go Shiozaki.
 Both Zeus and The Bodyguard participated at 2015 Champion Carnival.
 On May 31 they had another shot at the World Tag Team Championship but they lost against Xceed (Go Shiozaki and Kento Miyahara).

 The Big Guns participated at the 2015 World's Strongest Tag Determination League and were defeated by Kento Miyahara and Suwama at the finals of the tournament.
 On December 23 they won the World Tag Team Champions by defeating Wild Burning (Jun Akiyama and Takao Omori).
 On February 12 at the first day of the Jr. Battle Of Glory Zeus lost to Kento Miyahara for the vacated Triple Crown Heavyweight Championship.
 Between April 9 to April 24, Zeus and Bodyguard participated at 2016 Champion Carnival, and at the finals Zeus lost to Daisuke Sekimoto.
 On June 15 Zeus and Bodyguard lost the World Tag Team titles to Daisuke Sekimoto and Yuji Okabayashi.
 They won the title back in November 27.

+The Big Guns returned to Osaka Pro for one night only on May 1, 2019, for the promotion's 20th anniversary and teamed with Mondai Ryu to defeat Hide Kubota, Kushikatsu Oyaji and TAMURA in a six-man match.
+The team remained inactive during the pandemic.
+In 2023, after teaming on and off in All Japan, they reappeared in Osaka Pro.